albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

 We cannot modify the `Point` class as this is not part of our code.
-We can still sort an array of points in the way we need it to be sorted by providing an instance of the `Comparator` interface.
+Yet, we can still sort an array of points in the way we need it to be sorted by providing an instance of the `Comparator` interface.
 This applies to any data type.
 We can sort anything we want in the way we want by using a `Comparator`.

 The `Comparator` works very similar to the `Comparable`, discussed in the [how does the `compareTo()` method works](#how-does-the-compareto-method-works).
 The `Comparator` defines one [method `compare()`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Comparator.html#compare(T,T)) that takes two (non-`null`) objects of the same type (not just one) and returns, `0` if both are equal, a negative number (`<=-1`) if the first is smaller than the second, and a positive number (`>=1`) if the first is larger than the second.